jvalue/jayvee/rfc/0007-atomic-valuetypes/README.md

 ## Alternatives

 - Allow arbitrary constraints using boolean expressions that can be combined with boolean operators
-  - Unsure how this could be expressed, esp. when constraints of a value type are written down as a collection
+  - Unsure how this could be expressed, esp. when constraints of a valuetype are written down as a collection
   - The syntactic sugar versions in this RFC could be turned into inline boolean expressions

 ## Possible Future Changes/Enhancements

-- Introduce enums as a language feature rather than implicitly via a `text` value type with a `WhitelistConstraint` applied
+- Introduce enums as a language feature rather than implicitly via a `text` valuetype with a `WhitelistConstraint` applied
 - Readers and writers to handle different value representations
 - Mechanisms for handling invalid values